 WHAT DOES THE MUSEUM AIM TO ACHIEVE?

-And, in the spirit of Sobukwe, provide a resource that builds community pride and inspires the quest for knowledge and life-long intellectual curiosity.
+And, in the spirit of Sobukwe, build community pride and inspire the quest for knowledge and life-long intellectual curiosity.

 The Sobukwe Trust will ensure that the museum contributes to the development and diversification of the heritage and tourism landscape and the mainstreaming of marginalized histories within the region as a whole.

 Graaff-Reinet, the jewel of the Karoo, has a steady influx of visitors, both national and international.
 As a significant addition to its existing cultural and natural resources, the museum will draw tourists into uMasizakhe.
 Masizakhe is the 4th oldest township in South Africa and its rich heritage provides scope for a range of cultural and eco tour opportunities.